Armenian cuisine: Meats

-Basturma (բաստուրմա) is a salted meat that is dried, and cured, before being rubbed with a special spice-paste called cemen (չաման).
-Basturma is used in multiple ways.
-Armenian pizzerias in cities like Yerevan, Boston and Los Angeles serve basturma topped pizza.
-Armenian restaurants also serve basturma topped burgers, basturma can be added to salads, and basturma with omelette is also a common breakfast item in Armenia.
-Basturma, or a basturma omelette can also be wrapped inside a lavash, alongside other ingredients like tarragon, chechil cheese, and garlic matzoon.
-This way of wrapping food is common in Armenia.
-According to Nigol Bezjian, Armenians who survived the 1915 genocide brought basturma with them to the Middle East.
-Bezjian recalls that his grandmother used to prepare "basturma omelets fried in olive oil with pieces of lavash bread".
-He notes that Armenians from Kayseri were particularly renowned basturma producers.
-According to some sources, the first recorded mention of Basturma was between 95 and 45 BC in Armenia during the reign of Tigranes the Great, where it was known as aboukh (աբուխ).
-The word abookhd (Classical Armenian: apukht) was already used in the Armenian translation of the Bible, in the fifth century AD, meaning "salted and dried meat".
+Basturma (բաստուրմա) is a salted meat that is dried, and cured, before being rubbed with a special spice-paste called cemen (See: Herbs, spices and sauces section of this article).
+It is a common food item in Armenia.
+According to some sources, the first recorded mention of Basturma was between 95-45 BC in Armenia during the reign of Tigranes the Great, where it was known as aboukh (աբուխ).
+The word abookhd (Classical Armenian: apukht) was already used in the Armenian translation of the Bible, in the fifth century AD, meaning “salted and dried meat”.
 While others say that the basturma we know today was invented in the Armenian Kingdom of Cilicia.